Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Los Angeles, CA 90012

-The Broad was founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
-Designed by Diller Scofidio + Renfro in collaboration with Gensler, the museum offers free general admission and presents an active program of rotating temporary exhibitions and innovative audience engagement.
-The Broad is home to nearly 2,000 works of art in the Broad collection, which is one of the world’s leading collections of postwar and contemporary art.
+Founded by philanthropists Eli and Edythe Broad and designed by Diller Scofidio + Renfro in collaboration with Gensler, this Grand Avenue museum offers an active program of rotating temporary exhibitions in addition to the 2,000 works of art in the permanent Broad collection, one of the world’s leading collections of postwar and contemporary art.

 1151 Oxford Rd.